Matrix Calculator

 Matrix Multiplication

-There are two types of matrix multiplication we can perform.
+There are two types of matrix multiplication to be performed.

 In scalar multiplication, each element of the single matrix is multiplied by a scalar value.
 Let's take an example to understand it.